DarlynOlivo/DarlynOlivo/README.md

 - 👋 Hi, I’m @DarlynOlivo
 - 👀 I’m interested in Web Devolpment
-- 🌱 I’m currently learning BackEnd(Python)
+- 🌱 I’m currently learning BackEnd(Python, HTML)

 <!---
 DarlynOlivo/DarlynOlivo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.